stiofanEimeid/the-online-cookbook/testing.md

 13. **View statistical data of the site in an appealling visual format**

 Users may view site data on the statistics dashboard or the 'Discover' page.
-The page includes the number of recipes and users on the site, three pie charts showing the proportion of recipes by cuisine submitted, viewed and favourited respectively.
-Categories are broken down into continents (Europe, Africa, North America, South America, Asia) and 'Other' to present the data as clearly as possible to the user.
+The page includes the number of recipes and users on the site, three pie charts showing the proportion of recipes by cuisine submitted, viewed, and favourited.
+Types of cuisine are broken down into continents (Europe, Africa, North America, South America, Asia) and 'Other' to present the data as clearly as possible to the user.

 Below the pie charts are three lists of five items each - most viewed recipes, most favourited recipes, and most recently submitted recipes.
 Each entry shows the recipe's name, author and the number of views or favourites it has or the date of its submission depending on which section it falls into.
 A link is to each recipe's individual page is included in each entry.
 The top recipe in each of the three sections also includes the recipe's image.